rohit-mehra/eye_of_sauron/README.md

 ## Key Features

 -   Scalable - Get desired Frame Rate over multiple cameras, by just spinning more consumer nodes or more consumer processes in the same node.
+The producers and consumers are designed as python processes, as subclass of [multiprocessing.Process](https://docs.python.org/3.5/library/multiprocessing.html#multiprocessing.Process)
 -   Stream Processing in Python - This app essentially processes the stream of frames in python from the "raw frames" topic and publishes them into "predicted frames topic".
 Kafka [Stream API](https://kafka.apache.org/20/documentation/streams/) not yet available in Python, future work includes implementation of frame processing using stream api in scala.
 -   Modular approach - Replace Face recognition model with desired Image processing model to detect entities as per your use case.